kaibyao/fbkl-rust/notes/draft_pick_options.md

 Argh, this is what happens when I think about these things late at night and haven't given an idea enough time to marinate.

 I just realized that I don't need the structure around amendments, because I could just add another option to a draft pick instead.
-IE, if a draft pick already has an option, I can just add another option in a trade that says "Cancel / change the original option".
+IE, if a draft pick already has an option, I can just add another option (in a trade) to that draft pick with a clause that says "Cancel / change the original option".

 Welp, time to remove the usage of "amendments" and change its callsites to create a new draft pick option instead.
 Sooooo much simpler.